benbalter/schedule-discussion-posts-action/README.md

 The following front matter fields are supported:

 - `title` (required): The title of the discussion post
 - `date` (required): The date and time to post the discussion post.
-Must be in ISO 8601 format.
+The Action will do its best to parse most common formats.
+When in doubt, ISO 8601 is your friend.
 - `repository` (required): The repository where the discussion post will be created.
 Must be in the format `owner/repo`.
+- `category`: The category of the discussion post.
-- labels: A list of labels to apply to the discussion post.
-Comma separated list.
+- `labels`: A comma-separated list of labels to apply to the discussion post.
+  (optional)